 (Also, it was during the Second Battle of Ypres that John McCrae

-composed the poem "In Flanders Fields".)
+composed his famous poem, "In Flanders Fields".)
 After two acts of heroism

 -retrieving a fallen comrade, and maintaining communications between